Coronavirus Protocol in a Holistic Personal Injury Law Office

 - Shitake mushroom - shown to decrease inflammation and increase immune markers

-- Black tea - contains tannins which help fight viruses such as influenza
+- Black tea - contains tannins that help fight viruses such as influenza

 - Selenium - One brazil nut provides more than the RDA of this essential nutrient.
 One nut is a natural addition to your diet, and it makes good sense to do so now: selenium deficiency is associated with heightened incidence, severity, and progression of viral infections